davisbradleyj/Responsiveness-Portfolio/README.md

 The second snippet is a review of the logic in place to build out the portfolio screen, with the comments describing some of the rationale behind the choices made, and some ideas for further development as we gain more experience and a better understanding of JS to allow the page get some more punch.

-While I had created a css page, I ultimately did not populate it with any tags or further styling, as I was challenging myselft to fully create the page using only the classes and elements available through GetBootstrap.
+I was challenging myself to fully create the page using only the classes and elements available through GetBootstrap, however I found it necessary to add 2 additional styling elements to the page to expand the header and footer border, which are shown below.

-[add responsive images at various sizes] - sm Index [add responsive images at various sizes] - md Index [add responsive images at various sizes] - lg Index [add responsive images at various sizes] - sm port [add responsive images at various sizes] - md port [add responsive images at various sizes] - lg port [add responsive images at various sizes] - sm contact [add responsive images at various sizes] - md contact [add responsive images at various sizes] - lg contact
+!
+[Index on iPhone] (./images/About - iPhone 6:7:8 414 x 736 .png) - sm Index
+!
+[Index on iPad] (./images/About - iPad 768 x 1024.png) - md Index
+!
+[Index on iPad Pro] (./images/About - iPad Pro 1024 x 1366.png) - lg Index
+!
+[Portfolio on iPhone] (./images/Portfolio - iPhone 6:7:8 414 x 736 .png) - sm portfolio
+!
+[Portfolio on iPad] (./images/Portfolio - iPad 768 x 1024.png) - md portfolio
+!
+[Portfolio on iPad Pro] (./images/Portfolio - iPad Pro 1024 x 1366.png) - lg portfolio
+!
+[Contact on iPhone] (./images/Contact - iPhone 6:7:8 414 x 736 .png) - sm contact
+!
+[Contact on iPad] (./images/Contact - iPad 768 x 1024.png) - md contact
+!
+[Contact on iPad Pro] (./images/Contact - iPad Pro 1024 x 1366.png)- lg contact

 ## Code Snippet